Head and Neck Carcinoma (HNSCC) Samples

 - Pain in the face, chin, neck or throat that does not go away

-Cancer In the voice box (larynx) can cause:
+Thirdly cancer In the voice box (larynx) can cause:

-Cancer in the sinuses and nasal cavity, cancer can cause:
+Finally cancer in the sinuses and nasal cavity, cancer can cause:

 - Blocked sinuses that don’t clear